We instil the aspiration that everyone can change, and we don’t want people to depend on us any longer than they have to.

 Watch our Introducing CRI video to find out more about us.

-Every day CRI is working with 42,000 people across England and Wales.
+Every day CRI is working with 53,500 people across England and Wales.
 CRI prescribes opiate substitute medication to 15,000 people per day and provides psychosocial treatment for a further 17,000.
-All services are aimed at recovery and rehabilitation rather than maintenance.

 71% of offenders who entered drug treatment with CRI were no longer offending after 12 weeks.

 92% of offenders who completed CRI treatment ceased offending.

 Re-arrest rates for CRI criminal justice clients are one-third lower than national averages for similar services.
 Services taken over by CRI in the last two to four years are 33% more effective than at transfer.
 CRI clients are 20% more likely to sustain recovery for 12 months than the average.
 CRI volunteers contribute 250,000 hours of work a year.